IGF

 Currently, our research focus is:

-· designing dispersion and nonlinear properties of new generation optical elements
+• Designing dispersion and nonlinear properties of next-generation optical elements

 Research project